Partner West Africa

 Partner West Africa’s International Schools Partnership Programme works with schools in Ghana, West Africa and the international community to offer cultural and academic...

-The Partner West Africa (PWA) Daycare and Nursery Centre is an ongoing project providing free preschool education and other benefits to 60 of the most vulnerable, under privileged...
+The Partner West Africa (PWA) Daycare and Nursery Centre is an ongoing project providing free preschool education and other benefits to some of the most vulnerable, under...